Can You Get Pregnant After Sterilization?

 - Sterilization of women by tubal ligation is a surgical procedure involving clamping, severing, or cauterizing of both fallopian tubes.
 This prevents egg cells from entering the uterus and fusing with a male sperm cell.
 The procedure is performed by laparoscopy or laparotomy.

 - Compared to vasectomies, some surgical risks are higher.

 - After sterilization, the ovaries continue to produce hormones and ova (egg cells).
 Therefore, ovulation still occurs, but the egg cells are now transported via the mucous membranes of the fallopian tubes into the abdominal cavity, where they are absorbed.
 The procedure can lead to a decreased blood supply to the ovaries, which in rare cases can impair their function, including their hormone production.

-- Risk Factors: Mood swings, insomnia, low libido, and hot flashes are common side effects.
-Other physical risks and complications of tubal ligations include bleeding, infections and damage to internal organs.
-Depression or anxiety are common side effects of the procedure.
+- Risk Factors: Side effects include mood swings, insomnia, low libido, and hot flashes.
+Other physical risks and complications of tubal ligations include bleeding, infections, and damage to internal organs.
+Depression or anxiety are frequently noted as side effects of the procedure.

 The likelihood of becoming pregnant after sterilization is very low.

 2-3 in 1,000 women become pregnant per year despite tubal ligations.
 (Pearl Index: 0.2 - 0.3).